 Day 3: Transfer to Queen Elizabeth NP

-On this day after breakfast, get on the road for a 4 hours’ drive to Queen Elizabeth national park passing through Ishasha sector.
-Ishasha is located in the southern region of Queen Elizabeth national park, and a famous home to the tree climbing lions.
+On this day after breakfast, get on the road for a 4 hours’ drive to Queen Elizabeth national park via the famous Ishasha sector.
+Ishasha is situated in the south of Queen Elizabeth national park, and a popular hub of the tree climbing lions.
 You will have lunch enroute and continue to your lodge in the heart of Queen Elizabeth National park.

 Queen Elizabeth National Park has over 600 species of birds and presents amazing opportunities for game viewing since a number of big mammals have made it their home like elephants, lions, water-bucks, warthogs, buffaloes among others.
 Upon arrival at your lodge, refresh and have an overnight stay after dinner.